POSTS TAGGED: Google Wallet

 Not too long ago, we saw a wave of substantial application updates for some of Google’s first party Android apps such as Maps, Search, Keep, YouTube, Hangouts, and more.
 Since then, we’ve also seen major updates to Chrome for Android, as well as some of Mountain View’s lesser known (but still awesome) offerings like MyTracks.

-Posted March 18, 2012 By: Conan Troutman
+Posted March 18, 2012 at 12:00 pm by Conan Troutman

 It’s undeniable that Android is blessed with a huge selection of high quality applications.
 “Fart Machines” and “Love Calculators” aside, there is a multitude of incredibly well developed apps out there.
 Developing is not easy, and the people that do this spend a huge amount of time pouring their heart and soul into these applications and understandably they often wish to charge a fee for their hard work.

 While some developers view their work as a hobby or secondary income, it is how many of them make their living.
 They depend on the income from their hard work to pay the bills and put food on the table.
 This is one of the main reasons that we have a strict zero tolerance policy towards warez here on XDA . . .
 READ ON »

 Posted February 9, 2012 at 04:00 pm by Ian Stacy